• ECTS

 Description

-This course introduces the general framework of linear models in which we seek to express a response variable as a function of a linear combination of predictors.
-By assuming both a specific relationship between the mean response and the predictors (link function), as well as a specific distribution of the random variation of the response around its mean, it is possible to represent binary data (e.g. presence/absence, mortality/survival) or count data (e.g. number of individuals, number of species).
-Thanks to this general framework, non-normally distributed variables can be modeled.
-In particular, the use and interpretation of logistic, binomial and Poisson regression models will be detailed.
+This course introduces the general framework of linear models, which seek to express a response variable as a function of a linear combination of predictors.
+By assuming both a specific relationship between the mean response and the predictors (link function) and a specific distribution of the random variation of the response around its mean, it is possible to represent binary data (e.g., presence/absence, mortality/survival) or count data (e.g., number of individuals, number of species).
+Thanks to this general framework, it is then possible to model non-normally distributed variables.
+The use and interpretation of logistic, binomial, and Poisson regression models will be detailed in particular.

 Read more